scgbern/scgpico/content/wiki/faq/latex/howToFixHyperrefAuthorError.md

 ---
-Title: How do I fix the error ''Package hyperref Warning: bookmark level for unknown ... defaults to 0.''?
+Title: 'How do I fix the error ''Package hyperref Warning: bookmark level for unknown ... defaults to 0.''?'
 ---
 #How do I fix the error ''Package hyperref Warning: bookmark level for unknown ... defaults to 0.''?
 - **Q How do I fix the error *Package hyperref Warning: bookmark level for unknown ... defaults to 0.*?**